CNN requested an interview with Melania Trump. Her book publisher asked for $250,000 in exchange

 “It is a consistent practice with Mrs. Trump to make the choices that work for her and to be unburdened by any past practice by anyone else.
 She is her own enterprise when it comes to everything in her life,” McBride said.
 “That’s the premise of her book.
 I’ve made my choices and not constricted by anyone else before her.”

+Trump was also interviewed by Fox’s Sean Hannity Wednesday evening and has an interview with Maria Bartiromo airing Sunday.

-“We did not pay any fee whatsoever for the interview, including licensing fees for photos,” a spokesperson for Fox News told CNN.
+“We did not pay any fee whatsoever for the interviews, including licensing fees for photos,” a spokesperson for Fox News told CNN.

 Spokespeople for ABC, NBC and CBS declined to comment on whether they received a similar request for payment from Trump’s publisher.